 - (i) pari passu without any preference among themselves; - (ii) at least pari passu with all other ordinary, unsubordinated and unsecured obligations of the Issuer, present and future, save for certain mandatory exceptions provided by law (including obligations benefitting from a preferred ranking to the Preferred Senior Notes); and - (iii) senior to any Non-Preferred Senior Liabilities as regards the right to receive periodic payments on a liquidation or bankruptcy of the Issuer and the right to receive repayment of capital on a liquidation or bankruptcy of the Issuer.

-Following the occurrence of a Permitted Status Legislation Change, Non-Preferred Senior Notes are intended to constitute MREL/TLAC Eligible Liabilities and Non-Preferred Senior Liabilities.
+Non-Preferred Senior Notes are intended to constitute MREL/TLAC Eligible Liabilities.

-Unless a Permitted Status Legislation Change has occurred, Non-Preferred Senior Notes will constitute direct, unconditional, unsubordinated and unsecured obligations of the Issuer and will at all times rank:
+Non-Preferred Senior Notes will constitute direct, unconditional and unsecured Non-Preferred Senior Liabilities and will at all times rank: